OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 How Is Information Removed From My Account?

+You can remove/change content or information that you have posted on the Services on your account and profile through the Services or you can ask us to remove it by writing to support@foursquare.com.
 Even after you remove information from your account or profile, copies of that information may remain viewable elsewhere, to the extent it has been shared with others, it was otherwise distributed pursuant to your privacy settings, or it was copied or stored by other users.
 Removed and deleted information may remain on backup media for up to ninety (90) days prior to being deleted from our servers.

 Will There Be Changes To This Privacy Policy?